 Once you have defined all of the above including whom you are speaking to and your audiences likes and dislikes, try to write down some keywords that describe your brand’s personality.
 Are you edgy and current, or modern and conservative?
 These personality points are always good to look back on and ensure that no matter what you create or speak about in the future aligns back to these traits.
 You could go as far as creating a character for your brand and relate every future decision to how that character would behave.
 Think Old Spice guy, Steve Jobs, or even something entirely made up.
 Any defined personality will only benefit your brand and the way it interacts with the world around it.

-Need help with your brand strategy?
+Need help with your brand communications?